akane0915/shoe-store/README.md

 * As a user, I want to be able to remove brands from a store.
 * As a user, I want to be able to update a brand name and price.
 * As a user, I want to be able to delete a brand.
+* As a user, I want to be taken to an error page if my input is not accepted.

 ### Prerequisites